 I probably the only celiac son who doesn’t really care for plain rice, but he, too, loves this dish.
 It’s always in the back of my mind as a go-to dish, especially if I’m caught out on time and already made my last-minute gluten free pizza that week.

 In case you were wondering, all rice is gluten free.
 In fact, it’s one of the most useful, versatile gluten free grains.
 That means that brown rice, wild rice, white rice, short grain, long grain and medium grain rice are all gluten free.
 Even so-called “glutinous rice” is gluten free, as its name refers to the sticky, starchy aspect of the rice itself.

 When dry long grain white rice is ground super fine, it is the base for every all purpose gluten free flour blend I use.
 You can even grind it into a pretty fine flour yourself at home.

 *If you’re just getting started on a gluten free diet and would like to know the basic rules, maybe you’d like to see my Ultimate Guide to the Basic Rules of a Gluten Free Diet.
 Everything you need to know is in that guide, along with plenty of links for a deeper dive into some important information.

 Serve it with chicken, or without.
 But most importantly, please explain to me why they called it the “San Francisco treat.”
-I mean, really. (!)
+I mean, really.

-Gluten Free Spaghetti—I used Barilla gluten free spaghetti because I wanted to make this recipe as simple and accessible as possible and gluten free spaghetti is readily available.
+Gluten Free Spaghetti: I used Barilla dried gluten free spaghetti in this dish.
+I wanted to make this recipe as simple and accessible as possible and gluten free spaghetti is readily available.

-Nutritional Yeast—I used Bragg brand “Nutritional Yeast Seasoning,” and I find it online, in my local health food store and in Whole Foods.
+Nutritional Yeast: I used Bragg brand “Nutritional Yeast Seasoning,” and I find it online, in my local health food store and in Whole Foods.
 Bob’s Red Mill also makes a gluten free “Nutritional Food Yeast,” but I haven’t tried it.